mscharmann/tools/workflow_organellar_phylogeny_from_ddRAD.md

 ## 1. read mapping

-Prepare a directory with the organelle reference fasta (here named "reference.fasta") and fastq files of the samples (here with suffices ".fq.gz").
+Prepare a directory with the organelle reference fasta (here named "reference.fasta") and fastq files of the samples (here with prefix "sample_" and suffix ".fq.gz"; some parts of the workflow rely on these pre- and suffices).
 Then:

 ```
 bwa index reference.fasta